-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact H. Hydrology and Water Quality.
-Would the Project: 1) Violate any water quality standards or waste discharge requirements? ~ 2) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? ✓ 3) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on or offsite? ✓

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact 4) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on or offsite? √ 5) Create or contribute runoff water which would exceed the capacity of existing or planned storm water drainage systems or provide substantial additional sources of polluted runoff? ~ 6) Otherwise substantially degrade water quality? ✓ 7) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? ~ 8) Place within a 100-year flood hazard area structures which would impede or redirect flood flows? ✓ 9) Expose people or structures to a significant risk of loss, injury, or death involving flooding, including flooding as a result of the failure of a levee or dam? ~ 10) Inundation by seiche, tsunami, or mudflow?
-1
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Н. Hydrology and Water Quality.
+Would the Project: 1) Violate any water quality standards or waste discharge requirements? ✓ 2) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? ✓ 3) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: 1 a) result in a substantial erosion or siltation on- or off-site; ✓ b) substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; ✓ c) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or Ples d) impede or redirect flood flows? / 4) In flood hazard, tsunami, or seiche zones, risk of pollutants due to project inundation? ✓ 5) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? ✓

 The Project is not expected to violate any water quality standards or waste discharge requirements during construction or operation.
-In addition to compliance with standard construction provisions, the Project shall be required to comply with the Draft Merced Storm Water Master Plan and the Storm Water Management Plan, and obtain all required permits for water discharge.
+In addition to compliance with standard construction provisions, the Project shall be required to comply with the Merced Storm Water Master Plan and the Storm Water Management Plan, and obtain all required permits for water discharge.
 During project operations, the City has developed requirements to minimize the impact to storm water quality caused by development and redevelopment.
 The increase in impervious areas caused by development can cause an increase in the type and quantity of pollutants in storm water runoff.
 Prior planning and design to minimize pollutants in runoff from these areas is an important component to storm water quality management.
 These standards are set forth in the City's Post-Construction Standards Plan and provide guidance for post-construction design measures to ensure that storm water quality is maintained.
 Compliance with these requirements and permits would reduce the impact to a less than significant level.